What’s the Difference Between Thunderbolt 3, Thunderbolt 4, and USB4

 Again, the similarities between USB4 and Thunderbolt 4 often lead to confusion.
 Both share a USB-C connector.
 Both can transmit data at 40Gbps, deliver up to 100W of power, audio, and video.
 So, USB4 vs. Thunderbolt 4, what's the difference?
 Although both deliver similar functionality, USB4 allows for variations in deployment.

 Consider a USB4 port; it can either support 20Gbps or 40Gbps and, critically, there is no requirement that devices go through certification or validation to claim a device as USB4 capable.
 To be certified as Thunderbolt 4, a port must be capable of 40Gbps and must pass rigorous design validation, testing, and certification.
 No need to check your computer specs.
 No confusion.

 Thunderbolt 4 guarantees support for one 8K display or two 4K displays.
 A USB4 port can only support one display with no mention of resolution minimums.
 And even that isn’t required as some USB4 ports will not support video at all.

-USB4 won’t require support for Thunderbolt networking, Intel VT-d-based direct memory access (DMA) protection, or certification, and, while PCI Express is required initially for USB4, in time it will become an optional feature.
+USB4 won’t require support for Thunderbolt networking, Intel VT-d-based direct memory access (DMA) protection, or certification, and while PCI Express is required currently for USB4 ports on Windows, this may change over time as PCIe connectivity is an optional feature of the USB4 spec.